alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/README.md

 ### No notifications received
 - Verify the email address is correct
-- Ensure Teams webhook URL is valid and active
 - Check Logic App run history for action failures
+- Ensure Office 365 connection is authorized

 ### Scaling not occurring
 - Verify metrics are being collected for the Fabric capacity